Department of Psychology, University of Oslo: Focus and history

 The Neuropsychological Clinic treats patients referred with suspicion of brain injury.
 The department also has several laboratories, partly located at Oslo University Hospital.
-A neurocognitive test lab with eg. MR scanners is shared between the Department of Psychology and Oslo University Hospital, and is located at Oslo University Hospital across the street.
+A neurocognitive test lab, e.g., MR scanners is shared between the Department of Psychology and Oslo University Hospital, and is located across the street.

 The Department of Psychology cooperates closely with the Faculty of Medicine, Oslo University Hospital and the Norwegian Centre for Violence and Traumatic Stress Studies, among other institutions.

 The institute was established in 1909 on the initiative of Anathon Aall.
 The first chairholder in psychology was Harald Schjelderup, who was appointed by the King-in-Council in 1928.
 The Department of Psychology was originally part of the Faculty of Humanities, and became part of the Faculty of Social Sciences in 1963.
 Since then the creation of a separate Faculty of Psychology or a merger with the Faculty of Medicine has been discussed several times.
 The Department of Psychology in Oslo has had an important role in the development of psychology as a discipline since the early 20th century.

 The neuroscientists and Nobel laureates Edvard Moser and May-Britt Moser both started their careers at the institute.